Skip to Main Content

 CBP Data Status:

-March 21, 2024 Update:
+April 4, 2024 Update:

 • See the tables above for data that have been completed, submitted to the Chesapeake Bay Program (CBP), and a request to the CBP data manager has been made for acceptance and entry of the datasets into the CBP water quality database.
 There may be a lag period of several days before data are reviewed and posted by CBP.

 • Continuous monitoring datasets have been completed through May 2023.
 June and July are in review.
+August and September have been processed and will be in review next week.

-• The 2023 water year (Oct 2022- September 2023) of Non-tidal Network baseflow and stormflow is nearly complete.
-Baseflow has been completed and awaits final review by CBP.
-All stormflow datasets have been processed and QA'ed, and is expected to be finalized in the week of 3/25.
+• The 2023 water year (Oct 2022- September 2023) of Non-tidal Network baseflow and stormflow is complete.

 • 2022 Coastal Bays data have been completed.
 2023 review will begin after Chesapeake datasets have been completed.

-• Tidal laboratory results (tributary, continuous monitoring, main bay/QAQC) from the CBL NASL lab have been received through December 2023.
+• Tidal laboratory results (tributary, continuous monitoring, main bay/QAQC) from the CBL NASL lab have been received through January 2024.

-• Chlorophyll data from the CBL NASL has been received through February 2023 and processed through December 2023.
+• Chlorophyll data from the CBL NASL has been received through February 2023 and processed through February 2024.

 Tidal Network Projects: